 Each AP course concludes with a college-level exam administered by College Board, which is developed and scored by college and university faculty members as well as experienced AP teachers.
 This means that the AP exams are prepared in the U.S., sent to schools worldwide, and after the tests are administered they are sent back to be scored in the U.S. (as with the PSAT and SAT exams).
 AP tests are scored on a 1 to 5 scale, with 5 being the highest.
 The multiple choice section of the exam is scored by computer while the free response and essay portions are scored by trained Readers at the AP Reading each June.

 Performing well on an AP Exam means more than just the successful completion of a course; it is the doorway to success in college.
 Research consistently shows that students who score a 3 or higher generally experience greater academic success in college than non-AP students.
 “AP classes provided the opportunity... to reach beyond mere requirements and truly receive the best education high school in America has to offer.”
 With AP exams now offered in more than 100 countries and with AP initiatives under way in every region of the world, the program has indeed gone global.
-In order to prepare for such a rigorous program, NAC students are prepared academically starting Middle School and grades 9 and 10 using the Pre-AP Program and College Board Standards for College Success.
+Our students are academically prepared to study rigorous programs, whether AP courses or the International Baccalaureate (IB) Program (http://www.nacegypt.com/site/category/IB).